 DAA is a core portfolio strategy that is designed to help SMI readers share in some of a bull market’s gains, while minimizing (or even preventing) losses during bear markets.
 The strategy involves using exchange-traded funds to rotate among six asset classes, holding three at any one time.
 DAA is a defensive, low-volatility strategy that nonetheless has generated impressive back-tested results, demonstrating the power of “winning by not losing.”

-The recommended categories/ETFs for March remain (in order of current momentum):
+The recommended categories/ETFs for May are (in order of current momentum):

 Sector Rotation is a high-risk/high-volatility strategy.
 While its peaks and valleys have been more extreme than SMI's other strategies, it has generated especially impressive long-term returns, as discussed in Sector Rotation is Risky, But Highly Rewarding.

-Sector Rotation is off to a great start in 2017, up 8% after just two months.
+Sector Rotation is off to a great start in 2017, up 13.5% after just four months.